-Inspection of egg products takes place in sanitary facilities under continuous inspection by FSIS.
-Inspectors must be fully acquainted with the plant's physical layout, sanitation procedures, food safety operations, equipment, final products, packaging, storage, and procedures for shipping the final product to another federally inspected facility or into commerce.
+Inspection of egg products takes place in sanitary facilities by FSIS.
+Inspectors must be fully acquainted with the plant's layout, sanitation procedures, food safety operations, equipment, final products, packaging, storage, and procedures for shipping the final product to another federally inspected facility or into commerce.